SuhaibIrsheidat/Handwritten-Digits-Recognition/README.md

 The dataset contains more than 60K images for hand-written digits.
 Each image is in shape of ```(784, 1)```, in this case, we must reshape the image into ```(28, 28)``` shape to treat it as an image.
 The dataset is already splitted into **Train, Test, Validation**.

 ### - Work:
-Let's start by looking at what my neural network looks like:

 ### -- Convolutional Neural Network architecture: